monawang09/twitterproject-/readMe.md

 # API for Small Twitter

-## Readme first
+## ReadMe First
-* The intention of this project is to create a twitter project one a large scale of active users.
+* The intention of this project is to create a social media platform scaled to accomodate a large flow of active users.

 ## Tweet